Kartaverse/Kartaverse-Docs/docs/tutorials.md

 ### kvrViewer and kvrCropStereo

+This video covers an improved workflow for reframing VR video on the Resolve Edit page: [Everyone's WRONG!
+The Right Way to Reframe 8K 360 Video in DaVinci Resolve Masterclass](https://www.youtube.com/watch?v=61xusfAvVXU)

 This video covers the usage of the kvrViewer and kvrCropStereo nodes.
 The presentation covers how to edit Canon R7 and Canon R5C VR180 footage using DaVinci Resolve 19: [No Subscription!
 Edit Canon R7 & R5C VR180 in DaVinci Resolve - Free EOS VR Utility Alternative](https://www.youtube.com/watch?v=kwVlVEXg3og)

 ### Reframe360Ultra